View Allen Collins's Obituary on westhartfordnews.com and share memories

 We will miss Al's eternal enthusiasm, gregarious sense of humor, compassion and guidance as a father, grandfather, friend, and advisor.
 He leaves behind four children and their spouses, twelve grandchildren and one great-grandchild: Kimberly Collins Parizeau of Wellesley MA and her husband Ernie and their four children Katelyn and her husband Daniel Foran and their son Charles Allen, Doug and his wife Kara Shurmantine, Molly and her fiancé Zachary Williams, and Sam; Wylie Collins of Greenwich, CT and his wife Jenny and their three children Kelsey, Ross, and Megan; Tristram Collins of Brick, NJ and his wife Jennifer and their two children Crosby and Kieran; and Jared Collins of Dover, MA and his wife Laura and their three sons Brendan, Christopher and Ryan.
 He also leaves his younger sister, Jane E. Collins of St. Augustine, FL, and his brother-in-law Dexter Collins of Nantucket, MA.
 His brother, Charles Collins predeceased him.
 A celebration of Al's life will be held at the Boston Harbor Hotel on February 8 at 11:30 a.m.

 In lieu of flowers, donations may be made in Allen's memory to either the Dartmouth Alumni Fund at www.dartmouthcollegefund.org, or check payable to Dartmouth College, 6066 Development Office, Hanover, NH 03755; or to the Nantucket Fund at www.cfnan.org/give (go to Nantucket Fund) or by check payable to the Nantucket Fund, Community Foundation for Nantucket, PO Box 204, Nantucket, MA 02554.
 Please note online or on checks that the gift is in memory of Allen Collins.
-Arrangements by George F. Doherty & Sons Funeral Home, Wellesley.
+Online guestbook at gfdoherty.com.
+Arrangements by George F. Doherty & Sons Funeral Home, Wellesley, MA.

 Published in West Hartford News on Jan.
 2, 2020